ucb-bar/dsptools/src/main/scala/dsptools/numbers/README.md

   behavior of "simple dsp module"

   it should "properly add fixed point types" in {
-    // Run the dsp tester by following this style: You need to pass in the module to test and your created DspTesterOptionsManager.
+    // Run the dsp tester by following this style: You need to pass in the Chisel Module [SimpleDspModule]
+    // to test and your created DspTesterOptionsManager [testOptions].
+You must also specify the tester
+    // [SimpleDspModuleTester] to run with the module.
+This tester should be something that extends DspTester.
-    // Note that here, you're testing the module with inputs/outputs of FixedPoint type (Q15.12) and 3 registers (for retiming) at the output.
+    // Note that here, you're testing the module with inputs/outputs of FixedPoint type (Q15.12)
-    // You could alternatively use DspReal()
+    // and 3 registers (for retiming) at the output.
+You could alternatively use DspReal()
-    // Scala keeps track of which tests pass/fail.
+    // Scala keeps track of which tests pass/fail; the execute method returns true if the test passes.
-    // Supposedly, Chisel3 testing infrastructure might be overhauled to reduce the amount of boilerplate, but this is currently
+    // Supposedly, Chisel3 testing infrastructure might be overhauled to reduce the amount of boilerplate,
-    // the endorsed way to do things. dsptools.Driver.execute(() => new SimpleDspModule(FixedPoint(16.W, 12.BP), addPipes = 3), testOptions) { c =>
+    // but this is currently the endorsed way to do things. dsptools.Driver.execute(() => new SimpleDspModule(FixedPoint(16.W, 12.BP), addPipes = 3), testOptions) { c =>
       new SimpleDspModuleTester(c)
     } should be (true)